Breville Dual Boiler Review: Great Value Espresso Machine

 You can set the steam temperature from 265 to 285 ℉, which is a broader range than the previous model, and you can set the brew temperature between 190 and 205 ℉ (2).
 Changing one doesn’t impact the other because the two boilers are independent.
 You can brew at a high temperature and steam at low pressure simultaneously.

-The Sage Dual Boiler espresso machine is an automatic one, which means that you can pre-program single and double shots.
+The Breville Dual Boiler is an automatic one, which means that you can pre-program single and double shots.
 Once programmed, pulling a shot of espresso is as simple as hitting a button.
 Uniquely, the latest edition of the BDB lets you do this either by shot volume OR by time.

 Of course, there is also a manual button if you prefer semi-automatic machines.
 In this case, you’ll want to take advantage of the built-in shot clock to monitor shot duration.